Skip to main content

 Making Imperialism Great Again?

-• About a week after the invasion, President Trump met with executives from American oil companies to discuss plans for Venezuela and announced sending US firms there.
+• About a week after the invasion, President Donald Trump met with executives from American oil companies to discuss sending U.S. firms into Venezuela, though some were less enthusiastic.

 Insights by Ground AI